Atlantic Council: Reception

 In 2016, the Atlantic Council drew criticism from the founder of the Human Rights Foundation for its decision to award a Global Citizen Award to Ali Bongo Ondimba.
 Bongo declined the award amidst controversy over the 2016 Gabonese presidential election.
 In July 2019, Russia said the activities of the Atlantic Council pose a threat to the foundations of its constitutional system and the security of the Russian Federation.
 Russia added the Atlantic Council to its list of undesirable organizations, preventing it from operating within Russia.
 Russian scholars Andrei Tsygankov, Pavel Tsygankov, and Haley Gonzalez (2023) noted pro-NATO and anti-Russian bias in Atlantic Council publications.

-The United States diplomatic cables leak revealed that the Atlantic Council worked closely with Chevron Corporation and ExxonMobil representatives to undermine the Brazilian legislative proposal to grant Petrobras chief operator of the pre-salt oil deposits in the Brazilian coast.
-Upon failure, the organization pivoted to undermine the institutions that held that legislation in place by openly supporting the impeachment of Dilma Rousseff and the ongoing lawfare against Petrobras.
-After the legislative victory, the success of the first auctions was announced in an event organized by the Woodrow Wilson International Center for Scholars and the main contributors to the Atlantic Council on this endeavour, Chevron, ExxonMobil, Shell plc and BP, were awarded with pre-salt exploration contracts.
+In September 2024, the Atlantic Council's Global Citizen Awards drew controversy after it was announced that Italian Prime Minister Giorgia Meloni would receive an award presented by businessman Elon Musk.
+Critics questioned the Council's decision in light of Meloni's political positions and Musk’s public political activities.